lashoun/upgraded-fefates-randomizer/README.md

 1. First, choose which version of Fates you want to play (all versions except Vanilla are only compatible with the Special Edition, unfortunately):
     - _Vanilla Fates_: for copyright-related reasons, you will have to dump your own romfs.
 Follow the instructions in thane89's original readme below.
     - _Gay Fates_: _Vanilla Fates_ patched with vastly expanded supports ([original thread here](https://gbatemp.net/threads/fire-emblem-fates-expanded-same-sex-marriage-patch-wip.416109/)).
 This is very welcome since randomization doesn't touch supports.
 Extract `fates_gay_v140_decompressed.7z`.
-    - **_Upgraded Gay Fates_ (recommended)**: _Gay Fates_ patched with my curated upgrades listed above.
-Extract `fates_gay_v140_upgraded_decompressed.7z`.
+    - **_Upgraded Gay Fates_ v7 (recommended)**: _Gay Fates_ patched with my curated upgrades listed above.
+Extract `fates_gay_v140_upgraded7_decompressed.7z` and `fates_gay_v140_upgraded7_fixed.7z`.
     - _Gay Fates_ (old version): Extract `fates_gay_decompressed.7z`.
     - _Upgraded Gay Fates_ (old version): old _Gay Fates_ patched with the upgrades listed in the Old version paragraph above.
 Extract `fates_gay_upgraded_decompressed.7z`.
     - _Good Guy Garon Upgraded Gay Fates_: old _Upgraded Gay Fates_ with the [Good Guy Garon Edition patch](https://gbatemp.net/threads/release-conquest-story-overhaul-fire-emblem-fates-good-guy-garon-edition.487117/).
 Extract `fates_gay_upgraded_GGG_decompressed.7z`.
-The extracted folder will be referred to as the "romfs" folder.
+The extracted `decompressed` folder will be referred to as the `romfs` folder.
-2. Run `Fates Randomizer Beta 5-5.jar`, click "Open and Verify", and select the romfs folder.
+2. Run `Fates Randomizer Beta 5-5.jar`, click "Open and Verify", and select the `romfs` folder.
 You should see a new window pop up with options.
 If you do not, the window will show you which file was not found.
 Make sure that the selected folder has folders named `castle`, `GameData`, `m`, `Scripts` directly inside it.
 3. Select a path and options.
-Refer to the original readme below if you do not understand an option.
+Refer to the [original post](https://gbatemp.net/threads/wip-fire-emblem-fates-randomizer.452268/) if you do not understand an option.
 I recommend selecting `All Routes` (even if you plan to play Birthright or Conquest, the Python script has route options too) and all options except the experimental ones and the stat randomization.
 4. Hit "Randomize" and let the program sit.
 When the program finishes, a little notification will pop up in the corner of the window.
 5. Close `Fates Randomizer Beta 5-5.jar`.
-6. Copy the `RandomizerSettings.xml` file from the romfs folder to the `data` folder.
+6. Copy the `RandomizerSettings.xml` file from the `romfs` folder to the `data` folder.
 7. Open a command prompt in the same folder as `updated_randomizer.py`.
 Run
 ```
 python updated_randomizer.py